 Direct monetization tactics include:

 The math is compelling.
 A creator with 10,000 SMS subscribers and a 12% conversion rate on a $30 product generates $36,000 from a single text campaign.
 No ad spend.
 No algorithm.
 No platform risk.
+For a full breakdown of revenue tactics, see how to monetize SMS subscribers.

 SMS compliance: what creators need to know